taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 type Storage = Map<PauliStack>;
 type Frames = frames::Frames<Storage>;

-// a wrapper around (pseude) circuit (simulator), a tracker and an additional storage
+// a wrapper around (pseudo) circuit (simulator), a tracker and an additional storage
 // for the tracker; the wrapper doesn't do much except of providing methods wrapping
 // associated Tracker methods and CliffordCircuit methods into one method, and
 // connecting the tracker with the additional storage on measurements